Myotherapy treatment - Brisbane MSK Clinic

 Conditions and types of pain seen in clinic:-

-- Neck pain (see article - Neck Pain treatment, causes, help - An MSK Therapy perspective)
+- Neck pain (see article on Neck Pain)

-- Musculoskeletal aches and pain associated with pregnancy
+- Musculoskeletal aches associated with pregnancy (see back pain)

 - Trapped nerves